dev-guys-unisa/ArtificialVision_FinalContest2020/README.md

 <div style="text-align: justify">

-Moreover test TFRecord creation function also write a CSV file with the age label of each test image (in order to use it on colab for evaluate the model):
+Moreover test TFRecord creation function also write a CSV file with the age label of each test image (in order to use it on Colab for evaluate the model):

 </div>